 • This system has extremely low acquisition costs.

-• Swapping out a filled jug with a fresh empty takes about ten seconds and not one drop of sap is spilled.
+• Swapping out a filled jug with a fresh, empty one takes about 10 seconds, and not one drop of sap is spilled.

 • Replacement 5-gallon jugs and lids are readily available at no cost, all you have to do is ask around at commercial kitchens.

 • The plastic taps and connectors will never rust.